taufik-nurrohman/markdown/.dev/README.md

       </tbody>
     </table>

- 1. A list item continuation of **type “a”** list block can only use the previous character or the next character after it.
+ 1. A list item continuation of **type “a”** list block can only use the current character or the next character after it.
 After the character “z”, the list continues with “aa”, “ab”, “ac”, and so on.
- 1. A list Item continuation of **type “I”** list block can only use the previous Roman numeral or the next Roman numeral after it.
+ 1. A list Item continuation of **type “I”** list block can only use the current Roman numeral or the next Roman numeral after it.

     <table>
       <thead>